AndreClements/Poems/Pose Unfinished, Final.md

 cleaved city cuts

 what is left
-our clumsy marks
+but clumsy marks
 what is lean
-my crude words
+but a crude word

-we say goodbye
+we say goodbye but drew farewell